jconnolly21/auction-app/README.md

-# Fantasy Baseball ROTO Auction Assistant
+# Fantasy Baseball Auction Assistant

 The goal of this project is to create an application that assists a player when drafting in a fantasy baseball auction by performing a combination of useful tasks: